-Strategy 1 Details Reviews Strategy 1: Students with perfect attendance every nine weeks will win prizes or receive special accolades.
-Formative Sur Summative Actions: 1.)
+Strategy 1: Students with perfect attendance every nine weeks will win prizes or receive special accolades.

+Actions: 1.)
 Attendance clerk will provide ADA by nine weeks.

-Nov Jan Mar June 2.)
-Develop a student committee to find what motivates today's student to attend school.
-35% 3.)
-Students with perfect attendance will receive an a pizza party during respective lunches.
-4.)
-Students with perfect attendance by semester will win another type prize using funds provided by RMS.
-5.)
-Student names who have had perfect attendance all will be entered in a drawing and win something agreed upon by the student 2024 perfect attendance committee.
+- 2.)
+Develop a student committee to find what motivates today's student to attend school. - 3.)
+Students with perfect attendance will receive an a pizza party during respective lunches. - 4.)
+Students with perfect attendance by semester will win another type prize using funds provided by RMS. - 5.)
+Student names who have had perfect attendance all will be entered in a drawing and win something agreed upon by the student 2025 perfect attendance committee.
 Drawings will occur in three week increments throughout the nine weeks.

-Staff Responsible for Monitoring: Administration Attendance clerk Student Perfect Attendance Committee TEA Priorities: Improve low-performing schools Problem Statements: Demographics 1 Funding Sources: BISD Student Services - 199 - General Funds - 199-11-6498-48-043-99-043 - \$1,500
+Attendance clerk

+Attendance Committee

+Improve low-performing schools

+Problem Statements: Demographics 1

-Strategy 2 Details Rev views Strategy 2: Develop a comprehensive plan for parent conferences and communication with regard to student absences.
-Formative Summative RMS will utilize the RAA Wee system of attendance tracking to progress monitor throughout the 2024 school year.
-Nov Jan Mar June Actions: 1.)
+Strategy 2: Develop a comprehensive plan for parent conferences and communication with regard to student absences.
+RMS will utilize the Attendance system of attendance tracking to progress monitor throughout the 2025 school year.

+Actions: 1.)
 Attendance clerk will provide absence data to teachers and administration at key intervals.

-2.)
-Teachers will make contact with students and their parents to provide positive wishes and invite them back to class, offer makeup assignments, etc. 35% 3.)
-Administration will increase number of parent conferences with students who have excessive absences as well as meeting with the students themselves.
-4.)
+- 2.)
+Teachers will make contact with students and their parents to provide positive wishes and invite them back to class, offer makeup assignments, etc. - 3.)
+Administration will increase number of parent conferences with students who have excessive absences as well as meeting with the students themselves. - 4.)
 Administration will provide tracking data to review students of concern.

+Attendance clerk

-Staff Responsible for Monitoring: Administration Teachers Attendance clerk Problem Statements: Demographics 1 No Progress Continue/Modify X Discont inue 1 1
+Problem Statements: Demographics 1

 Problem Statement 1: Filling the academic gaps of children could pose a challenge in the on-level classrooms.
-RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2023 school year.
+RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2025 school year.
 These are all areas of need for improvement.
 Root Cause: With approximately 30% of the RMS population as mobile, we are combining a variety of learning styles and teaching methods into each classroom.
 This poses opportunities for our teachers to find ways to meet those children where they are and assist them in closing educational gaps due to Mobility.